mncrowe/QGDipoles.jl/docs/src/Examples.md

 M = 20				# number of coefficients in Zernike expansion tol = 1e-6			# maximum error in solution evaluation
 cuda = false			# use CuArrays for grid
-K₀, a₀ = 8, Nothing		# guesses for K and a
+K₀, a₀ = 8, nothing		# guesses for K and a

 # Set grid parameters